huggingface/community-events/jax-controlnet-sprint/README.md

 jax.device_count()
 ```

 This should display the number of TPU cores, which should be 4 on a TPUv4-8 VM.
-If Python is not able to detect the TPU device, please take a look at [TroubleShoot your TPU VM](#troubleshoot-your-tpu-vm) for solutions.
+If Python is not able to detect the TPU device, please take a look at [this section](#troubleshoot-your-tpu-vm) for solutions.

 Then install Diffusers and the library's training dependencies: